Eight Billion People

 “Building a four-foot tower requires a steady hand, a level surface, and 10 undamaged beer cans.
 Building a 400 foot tower doesn’t merely require 100 times as many beer cans.” - Steve McConnell

-We can tell a similar story across a wide variety of problems.
+We can tell a similar story across a wide variety of problem domains.
 A human can run about 8 miles per hour.
-To go from 8 mph to 80, you don’t just “run harder.”
+To go from 8 mph to 80 mph, you don’t just need to “run harder.”
 You need to build an engine or jump off a cliff.
 To go from 80 to 800, you need a jet and an airframe specifically designed to break the sound barrier.
 At 8,000 mph the physics of airflow go through another qualitative shift as we enter the hypersonic regime.
-Not only do you now need a scramjet, you also need to start seriously worrying about how your going to get rid of all that heat.
+Now you need a scramjet and a way to dump all the excess heat.
 Each order of magnitude isn’t just harder, it’s completely and qualitatively different.

 Rate of Innovation